 Bicycle safety is the most important aspect of biking – before fitness or fun, you have to be protected from getting into a crash with other road users.
 This advice comes from years of biking in US suburban neighborhoods, so I have blindspots when it comes to biking in cities or rural areas.
 In order of importance, I’ve outlined what I’ve learned about staying safe on a bicycle, starting with which roads you ride on.

 I haven’t experienced US infrastructure that serves both cars and bikes well on the same right of way.
-Because it’s apparently a zero-sum situation, you should prefer routes that you would not or could not drive along.
+You should prefer routes that you wouldn’t normally drive along.
+Many aspiring bike commuters just bike along the same routes they would drive and end up miserable for it.
+Instead, find an alternate route by exploring the urban environment on a weekend and without a time constraint.
 This means avoiding arterials: roads with more than one lane in each direction, often connecting to a freeway, and oddly recommended on most “bikeways” maps.
 Look for neighborhood roads that curve, but still have stoplights at intersections with busy roads.
 Even though these routes are longer than the straight-shot that drivers enjoy, they’re a lot less stressful.

 Pin your route to bottlenecks where you have to cross freeways.
 Depending on how you cross, these can be very dangerous due to traffic entering and exiting at high speeds, crossing over bike lanes.
 Because overpasses are controlled by the same state agencies that maintain the freeway, they’re often in states of disrepair.
 Bicycle or pedestrian bridges are ideal, but car-filled overpasses without access to the freeway are the next best thing.